 When it comes to balanced nutrition, the first year of your dog’s life sets it up for how it approaches food intake, sticking to a regular feeding routine and ensuring it’s a healthy weight.

 By meeting your puppy’s needs perfectly during the initial stages of development, you’ll make life better for your dog and easier for you.
+Read on to learn more about giving the right puppy feeding schedule and what types of food to give.

 Do Puppies Need a Special Type of Food?